-Attachment 9-15: Sample Written Offer to Purchase
+Attachment 9-16: Sample Written Offer to Purchase

-As soon as feasible after establishing just compensation, the grantee must send the owner a Written Offer to Purchase which includes the Statement of the Basis for the Determination of Just Compensation (see the sample provided as Attachment 9-15).
+16).
 As with all notices, receipt must be documented.
-If the property is occupied by a tenant, owner or business, the grantee must issue a written Notice of Eligibility for Relocation Benefits as soon as possible after the written offer to purchase (also called the "Initiation of Negotiations") is made.
+If the property is occupied by a tenant, owner or business, the Subrecipient must issue a written Notice of Eligibility for Relocation Benefits as soon as possible after the written offer to purchase (also called the "Initiation of Negotiations") is made.

 The most recent URA regulations emphasize that the agency should make reasonable efforts to conduct face-to-face negotiations with the owner or the owner's representative.
-The owner may present .....

-relevant information that bears on the determination of value and may suggest modifications to the proposed terms and conditions of the purchase.
+The owner may present may suggest modifications to the proposed terms and conditions of the purchase.
 The agency must give these suggestions full consideration.